If you’ve lost yourself in motherhood, you’re not alone.

 Coaching, writing, and reflective resources that will help you…

-Reconnect with your sense of self—your worth, your voice, your place in the world;
+Reconnect with your sense of self; your worth, your voice, and your place in the world;

 Make space for your own needs without guilt, fear or apology;